netconf-wg/restconf-trace-ctx-headers/draft-ietf-netconf-restconf-trace-ctx-headers.md

 ## From version 01 to -02
 - Removed markdown formatting of tracestate and traceparent, as toolchain could not handle this properly
+- Removed references to RFC8341 (NACM) as the passage in the security considerations no longer need it
 - Rearranged text in introduction to include referenes in a more natural order
 - Removed several references to "we" and replaced with more neutral language
+- Clarified that everything described as MUST requirements in this document only apply to RESTCONF implementations that implement this document.
+Other RESTCONF implementations do not need to care about this document, it's an optional extension
 - Clarified that the YANG modules used by this document is defined by the sibling document for NETCONF
+- Lots of updated wording based on review feedback

 ## From version 00 to -01
 - Added Security considerations